College of Graduate Studies

 1. Hold an earned terminal degree; alternatively, hold an earned Master’s degree and possess equivalent experience to a terminal degree as documented through an evaluative review process.

-2. Does not hold a regular continuing faculty appointment at the University of Toledo.
+2. Does not hold a regular continuing faculty appointment at the University of Toledo, but is employed at an academic institution in the same discipline.
 Adjunct membership may be held by visiting and part-time faculty, part-time clinical or visiting appointees, and fellows; and,

-3. Adjunct membership must be for a specified period of time and for those professionals who would make a significant contribution to graduate education, research, and service.
+3. Adjunct membership is for those professionals who would make a significant contribution to graduate education, research, and service.

 2. Duties and privileges of Adjunct Membership